If you're unsure about which service is best for you, call the Sexual Health Infolink on 1800 451 624.

 You might choose to see your current family doctor or you might look for a different doctor.
 The choice is yours.
 Everybody looks for different things in their doctor.
 You might choose a doctor based on convenience, their gender or because they specialise in a particular area.

-Visit the Community Links section of this website to find the nearest Aboriginal Community Controlled Health Service or Aboriginal Sexual Health STI, HIV Hepatitis Worker.
+Community links to find the nearest Aboriginal Community Controlled Health Service or Aboriginal Sexual Health STI, HIV Hepatitis Worker.

 Family Planning NSW is an independent, non-profit organisation.
 Family Planning NSW centres are confidential and open to everyone.
 It is advisable to make an appointment.
 Most consultations are provided at no cost or low cost.
 Family Planning NSW services include advice and supply of contraception's, pregnancy tests and counselling, pap tests, breast checks and tests and treatment for sexually transmissible infections.